Cool School: Where Peace Rules

 Common Sense Reviewer

-Cool School calls players "friends" and asks for their help in solving conflicts.
+Cool School: Where Peace Rules calls players "friends" and asks for their help in solving conflicts.
 Kids are empowered to choose their locations and their solutions, and they're rewarded for making good choices.

-The coolest thing about this game is that players actively participate in their own learning.
-The realistic videos teach kids how to apply conflict-resolution skills to their own lives.
+The coolest thing about this game is that players actively participate in their own learning and see the direct results of their choices.
+The videos teach kids how to apply conflict-resolution skills to their own lives.

 The thorough introduction has verbal and written instructions and pictures, and help is available throughout.
 Kids can track their progress in their rewards book.

 Cool School: Where Peace Rules is a great way to teach empathy and may be more effective than the occasional lecture that might either confuse kids or make them feel singled out.
 Kids learn conflict-resolution skills by doing them.
 For example, one of the popular tools in the game is asking another character, "How would you feel if someone did that to you?"
 Continue the conversation by having whole-class or small-group discussions about the scenarios kids see in the games.
 Kids can role-play, explore multiple possible solutions, discuss the consequences of different responses, and so on.